Top 10 Stamina Exercise Bikes Reviewed

 q: What are the different types of exercise bikes?

 There are three major types of exercise bikes.
 You can choose an upright design, a recumbent, or a spin bike.
 The upright bike is the one that most often comes to mind when you think of a stationary bike.
 It is shaped like a road bike.
 The recumbent bike is a little different.
 It has a bucket seat with a backrest and the pedals are in front of you.
-A spin bike looks like an outdoor bike which people race on with the smaller seat and low handlebars.
+A spin bike looks like an outdoor bike that people race on with the smaller seat and low handlebars.

 q: What are the different types of tension?